 - Can I accept advance payment of fees via a credit card?

 - Can I pass a surcharge to my client to compensate for the processing fees charged by some credit card processors?

 - Can I set up recurring charges to customers once they have stored a credit card on file with my law firm?

-For example, though collecting fee payments for completed legal services may be acceptable, taking retainers or holding unearned fees may not be possible with some payment methods.
-When firms place funds directly in a trust account, services that transfer funds into other accounts or take processing fees may conflict with the rules.
-For example, the ABA’s Model Rules of Professional Conduct Rule 1.15: Safekeeping Property (c) notes that lawyers must deposit any legal fees and expenses paid in advance into a client trust account (until the fees are earned or expenses are incurred).
+The ABA’s Model Rules of Professional Conduct Rule 1.15: Safekeeping Property (c) notes, for example, that lawyers must deposit any legal fees and expenses paid in advance into a client trust account (until the fees are earned or expenses are incurred).